EnzoFanAccount/EnzoFanAccount/README.md

 *   **Artificial Intelligence:** I'm fascinated by the capabilities of AI and its potential to transform industries.
 *   **No-Code Tools:** I believe no-code platforms are democratizing software development and empowering more people to build solutions.
 *   **Blockchain:** I'm intrigued by the decentralized nature of blockchain and its implications for security and transparency.
-*   **AI in Finance:** I'm particularly interested in how AI can be used to improve financial systems, automate processes, and create new opportunities.
+*   **AI in Law:** I'm particularly interested in how AI can be used to improve legal systems, automate processes, and create new opportunities.

 **Projects**